Create your first prompt and use it in your application

 Learn how to create your first prompt in LangWatch and use it in your application with dynamic variables.
 This enables your team to update AI interactions without code changes.

-At runtime, you can fetch the latest version of your prompt from LangWatch using either the prompt handle or ID.
+At runtime, you can fetch the latest version of your prompt from LangWatch using the prompt handle.

 use_prompt.py